khanr1/Product/README.md

 }
 ```

-Opening a browser to  the address  ``` //localhost:9000/hello?name=Play! ``` will display  the "hello Play!"  in a  HTML page.
+Opening a browser to  the address  ``` //localhost:9000/hello?name=Play! ``` will display  the "hello Play!"  in a  HTML structured page.